erickbytes/divbull/divbull.com/content/blog/Bagholding-Nintendo-Stock.md

 Date: 2026-05-27 10:33
 Category: Essay

 I've held in Nintendo ADRs for 5 years and 3 months at current time.
-I realized about $400 of after tax gains.
+Over time, I have realized about $400 of after tax gains.
 I feel the stock has been kneecapped due to the ongoing memory chip shortage.
 Nintendo needs chips to make its consoles.

 In retrospect, I managed the position well.
 Even though I ended up buying the top above $24/ADR, equivalent to 0.25 shares on the Japanese exchange.
 Today those same ADRs hover around $11.